sahilrajput03/sahilrajput03/free-lancing.md

 - Keep expectations low and understanding that compounding works.
 - You have to raise to 150$/hr.
 Don't forget the power of compounding bcoz it always happens.
-- You won't get a project until you apply to a 100.
+- You won't get a project until you apply to a 100 @upwork.
 Some people apply to three projects and get no response then they just shut off.
 Apply the maths that I'm going to get 1% of the projects I apply to.
 Take a crack at 100, 5 will reply and out of which 1 will convert because if someone is replying that doesn't mean one will give you the project.
 - Have a humble cover letter.
 I am learning and I'm trying to get better.
 Humility works much much better and lands you the first project.
 - 99% of people in India don't believe in the freelancing, they like the idea but they don't believe that its possible to run a career on it.